 In this section, we validate the superior performance of \ours{} on solving the heat equation with qualitative diagnostics.
 In \cref{tab:diagnostic} we show that \ours{} is the best at capturing the true smoothness of an unseen mesh during each step of the rollout.
-In the supplementary material we include a video corresponding to the rollout in \cref{tab:diagnostic} over all timesteps.
+In our \href{https://github.com/EdwardBerman/rayleigh_analysis/tree/main/sup_mat}{GitHub repository} we include a video corresponding to the rollout in \cref{tab:diagnostic} over all timesteps.